 - You will be given oxygen through small tubes up your nose if sedated.

-- The skin over your groin and surrounding areas will be cleaned with Iodine antiseptic (or Chlorhexidine, in the case of Iodine allergyVarious conditions caused by exaggerated reactions of the immune system (hypersensitivity reactions) to a variety of substances.).
+- The skin over your groin and surrounding areas will be cleaned with Iodine antiseptic (or Chlorhexidine, in the case of Iodine allergy).

 - Surgical drapes are applied over your body with a small window left over the right side of the groin.

-The Interventional Radiologist (IR) feels for the arterial pulse and then makes a minute nick (around 1mm), in the skin over the right groin, and inserts a needle into the arteryA blood vessel that carries blood away from the heart.
-Apart from the pulmonary artery and umbilical artery, all arteries carry oxygenated blood..
+Groin Approach: The Interventional Radiologist (IR) feels for the arterial pulse and then makes a minute nick (around 1mm), in the skin over the right side of the groin, and inserts a needle into the artery.
 Once in place, a sterile guide wire is placed through the needle into the artery.
-The needle is withdrawn, allowing fine plastic tubes (a sheath and catheterA tube used either to drain fluid from the body or to introduce fluid into the body.) to be placed over the wire and into the artery. (see Fig. 3)
+The needle is withdrawn, allowing fine plastic tubes (a sheath and catheter) to be placed over the wire and into the artery. (see Fig. 3)

 Both the right and left uterine arteries need to be blocked in this way.
 Usually it can all be done from the right groin.
-Some Radiologists prefer to perform the procedure using separate right and left groin punctures.
+Some Radiologists prefer to perform the procedure using separate right and left groin punctures and a radical approach technique is gaining popularity, but gives no better results than from a groin approach.

 On average, the procedure takes about 30 minutes.